awsdocs/aws-lambda-developer-guide/doc_source/applications-tutorial.md

 1. Follow the instructions shown to update the boundary to allow access to the new table\.

-For more information about permissions boundaries, see [Using Permissions Boundaries for AWS Lambda Applications](permissions-boundary.md)\.
+For more information about permissions boundaries, see [Using permissions boundaries for AWS Lambda applications](permissions-boundary.md)\.

-## Update the Function Code<a name="applications-tutorial-code"></a>
+## Update the function code<a name="applications-tutorial-code"></a>

 Next, update the function code to use the table\.
 The following code uses the table to track the number of invocations processed by each instance of the function\.
 It uses the log stream ID as a unique identifier\.
 New instances are created when you update a function, and to handle multiple concurrent invocations\.